hydro-lab/hydro-lab.github.io/class.md

 ---
 layout: default
-title: Class Information
+title: Course Policies
 ---
-# Class Information
+# Course Policies
 ## Office Hours
 Thursday 1:00 to 3:00 pm
 Fisher 333A or Zoom by request